 With record numbers of students traveling abroad, the AIT Clinic provides advice on health and safety conditions for several countries.
 Our pre-travel consultations include vaccination recommendations and infectious disease prophylactic measures.
 As is appropriate, travel immunizations are administered and advice about medications when traveling are provided.

-As a part of the student health fee, students can meet with a registered dietitian and review their nutritional needs.
+As a part of the student health and wellness fee, students can meet with a registered dietitian and review their nutritional needs.
+A referral from a PWHC provider is needed to meet with the dietitian.
 Our dietitian offers educational and therapeutic options for students striving to improve underlying medical conditions and their overall health and well-being.

-While the Pat Walker Health Center primary care medical providers treat a broad spectrum of orthopedic conditions, your provider may refer you to our orthopedic specialist.
-The student health fee supports this service.
+While the Pat Walker Health Center primary care medical providers treat a broad spectrum of orthopedic conditions, your provider may refer you to one of our orthopedic specialists.
+The student health and wellness fee allows for us to waive the office visit fee for orthopedic services.
+Other ancillary services such as x-ray and medical equipment (crutches, walking boots, etc) still have charges associated with them.
+For more information regarding charges, view our Billing & Insurance page.

 Emotional Support Animals